Linus4/eldritchinstinct/eldritch-instinct-srd.md

 Casting a spell can cost MP, WIL, and generate Insight or Broken notches.
 If you cast a spell, but do not have sufficient MP, subtract the remainder from your STR instead.
 You regenerate 1 MP per hour.

-Some spells require you to win an opposed WIL save against your target.
-If you successfully cast a spell that was opposed by someone’s WIL, increase your WIL by 1 if you fail a second WIL save.

 ### Miscast Table

 | d8 | Lesser spells | Greater spells |